 This type of pain is not only for adults.
-Approximately 1 in 5 school-age children and adolescents are likely to have them too.
+Approximately 1 in 5 school-age children and adolescents are likely to have them.

 Headaches in children are common and are usually not serious.
-Like adults, children can develop different types of headaches, such as migraine or headaches related to stress (tension).
+Like adults, children can develop different headaches, such as migraines or stress-related headaches (tension).
 Children can also have chronic headaches every day.

 Tension headaches are the most common type of headache in children.
-But around 5% of children suffer from migraines, some from 4 years.
+But around 5% of children suffer migraines, some from 4 years old.

 In some cases, headaches in children are caused by infection, high levels of stress or anxiety, or mild head trauma.
-It is important to pay attention to your child’s headache symptoms and to consult a doctor if the headache worsens or occurs frequently.
+Pay attention to your child’s headache symptoms and consult a doctor if the headache worsens or occurs frequently.

-You may worry that your child’s headache is a sign of a more serious problem, such as a brain tumor.
+You may worry that your child’s headache is a sign of a more severe problem, such as a brain tumor.
 But that is not true for most childhood headaches.
-Do not worry so much, by tracking the symptoms and talking to your doctor, together you can find treatments.
+Do not worry so much; you can find treatments together by tracking the symptoms and talking to your doctor.

 Symptoms of headache in children

-Children have the same examples of headaches as adults, but the symptoms may be different.
-For example, migraine pain in children can persist a little less than four (04) hours, as for adults, migraine headaches last at least four (04) hours.
+Children have the same headaches as adults, but the symptoms may differ.
+For instance, migraine pain in children can persist a little less than four (04) hours; for adults, migraine headaches last at least four (04) hours.

-Differences in symptoms can make it difficult to identify the type of headache in a child, especially in a smaller child who can not describe the symptoms.
-However, in general, certain symptoms tend to decrease more frequently in certain categories.
+Differences in symptoms can make it challenging to identify the type of headache in a child, especially in a minor child who can not describe the symptoms.
+However, specific symptoms tend to decrease more frequently in certain categories.

 Migraines can cause: